irfanhakim-as/charts/mika/flex/README.md

 4. **(Optional)** Use Ingress for serving Flex services outside of your network.

-   - Enable Ingress for the Flex installation by setting `ingress.enabled: true` in the `values.yaml` file.
+   - Enable Ingress for the Flex installation by setting `ingress.enabled: true` in the chart values file.

-   - Enable Ingress and specify the registered domain name for each Flex service by setting their corresponding `ingress` and `domain` settings in the `values.yaml` file:
+   - Enable Ingress and specify the registered domain name for each Flex service by setting their corresponding `ingress` and `domain` settings in the chart values file:

       > [!IMPORTANT]
       > Replace the sample domain names with your actual domain names that have been registered to your DNS provider and pointed to your Kubernetes cluster.